mantzios/WeatherApplication/README.md

 <b> Service Package </b>

-The service package includes the WeatherService class which is responsible for the connection and also the parsing of the json to extract the useful informations.
+The service package includes the WeatherService class which is responsible for the connection and also the parsing of the json to extract the useful information.
 It is also includes an Interface Output which has a void method out.
 This interface is implemented by the FileOutput class and in the out method it writes the results in a txt file.

 <b> Enumeration Package </b>